 Plan participants are fully vested in the balance of their accounts from employee contributions and earnings thereon.
 Plan participants, other than participants covered under certain collective bargaining agreements, become fully vested in Company matching contributions, and earnings thereon, upon completion of three years of service.
-Plan participants who are eligible for RAC, NEC and discretionary profit sharing contributions fully vest in those Company contributions, and earnings thereon, upon completion of three years of service.
+Plan participants who are eligible for RAC and NEC fully vest in those Company contributions, and earnings thereon, upon completion of three years of service.